nutratech/usda-sqlite/README.rst

     bash setup.sh
     python3 process.py

-3. If you are committing database changes, add a line to :code:`sql/version.csv` (e.g. :code:`id=3` is the latested in this case),
+3. If you are committing database changes, add a line to :code:`sql/version.csv` (e.g. :code:`id=3` is the latest in this case),

 +-----+----------+-----------------------------------+
 | id  | version  | created                           |